 This is taken from the Amazon listing for the product:

-The ingredients found in Knock Out are listed below.
-Unfortunately, the manufacturer does not provide exact ingredient quantities for each ingredient, which can make it difficult for us to estimate how effective the overall mix is.
-The ingredient quantities that are listed are correct for 1 capsule of Knock Out.
+The manufacturer does not provide exact quantities used for each ingredient, which makes it difficult for us to estimate how effective the overall mix is.
+The ingredient quantities listed are correct for 1 capsule of Knock Out.

 Consuming large quantities of caffeine can lead to headaches, increased heart rate, increased blood pressure, heart palpitations, increased urination, dehydration, jitteriness, dizziness, and insomnia.
 As we don’t know how much of the caffeinated ingredients the supplement contains, this is something to be particularly cautious of.
 Green Tea can also cause constipation.